Marketing with Purpose

 Matthew Arias, Class of 2021, recently accepted a position as an Account Coordinator at David&Goliath, a creative marketing agency in nearby El Segundo.
 A Los Angeles native, Matthew was a standout on the LMU College of Business Administration’s A-LIST (Applied Learning in Societal Transformation) track — one of four content-specific and career-focused “Pathways” offered to LMU marketing majors.

-The A-LIST Pathway, led by LMU Marketing Professors Mitchell Hamilton and Julian Saint Clare, strives to produce future business leaders with the understanding that profit-maximization and societal well-being are not mutually exclusive.
-LMU CBA’s additional marketing Pathways include “Marketing Analytics” (MA Pathway), “Creating Customer and Company Value” (3C’s Pathway), and the immersive “M-School” (M-School Pathway).
+The A-LIST Pathway, led by LMU Marketing Professors Mitchell Hamilton and Julian Saint Clair, strives to produce future business leaders with the understanding that profit-maximization and societal well-being are not mutually exclusive.
+LMU CBA’s additional marketing Pathways include “Marketing Analytics” (MA Pathway), “Congruity of Interests" (COIN), and the immersive “M-School” (M-School Pathway).

 “My marketing education at LMU helped me understand how to think instead of just what to think,” Matthew said, adding that the A-LIST Pathway afforded him a good mix of experiential learning, creative freedoms, and professional exploration.
 “I not only understand myself better, but how to put the university mission into practice out in Los Angeles, and the world at large.”

 He says that his favorite experiential learning endeavor was the chance to work as a Brand Marketing Consultant for Vector90, a co-working space founded by David Gross and the late Nipsey Hussle.
 Along with his A-LIST marketing cohort, Matthew was tasked with crafting and implementing a corporate sponsorship plan for the company -- which aims to create a professional networking base for LA’s underserved communities.